obause/Project-Template-Python/README.md

 ## Template For Python Projects

-This is a template for Python projects.
-What you get:
+This is a template for Python projects created by Ole Bause.
+This repository includes:

 - Source code and test code is seperated in different directories.
 - External libraries installed and managed by [Pip](https://pypi.org/project/pip/).